Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 5. Comprehensive Victim Support

-What the Lawmakers Are Saying
+What Lawmakers Are Saying About the Reform

 Rapporteur Jeroen Lenaers (EPP, Netherlands) captured the gravity of the moment: